Lab-Brat/linux_scripts/ansible/README.md

 ```

 ## Playbooks
+* app_forms: install flask-masque and all the dependencies on Alma Linux
 * docker.yaml: install Docker on and enable in on Fedora Linux
 * init_config.yaml: inistial OS configuration
 * jenkins.yaml: install Jenkins as a Docker container on Fedora Linux (requires ```docker-compose.yaml``` file in ```configs``` directory)